-- Control and working arrangements how much control does the end-user have over the contractor's hours and place of work?
+- Control and working arrangements - how much control does the enduser have over the contractor's hours and place of work?
 Can the end-user direct how the work is done or is it highly skilled/specialised?
-Can the end-user move the contractor to different projects? - Substitution can the contractor send a substitute?
+Can the enduser move the contractor to different projects? - Substitution can the contractor send a substitute?
 Have they ever done this?
-Can the end-user reject the substitute?
+Can the end-user reject the substitute? - Mutuality of obligation is there a binding commitment on the contractor or end-user to provide/offer work? - Integration into the business how involved is the contractor in the business and its management?
+How would they introduce themselves to customers - as working for the end-user or for themselves?